- Astro A40 vs A50 Gaming Headsets Comparison - January 11, 2023

 The new elements to the Flip 2 start with that case, which is a bit more stylish and protective than the cheap bag that came with the previous model.
-This should help keep it better shape when travelling, not there’s the much that could dent the rubberized Flip 2.
+This should help keep it better shape when traveling, not there’s the much that could dent the rubberized Flip 2.

-The coating has had a bit of a makeover too, feeling a little softer, pliable and more bouncy than the previous model.
+The coating has had a bit of a makeover too, feeling a little softer, pliable, and more bouncy than the previous model.
 We’re not going to drop test it, but it should survive plenty of rough and tumble.
-It is available in black, red, white or blue to suit and comes with a 6 volt lithium ion battery for around five hours of playback.
+It is available in black, red, white, or blue to suit and comes with a 6-volt lithium-ion battery for around five hours of playback.

-It has a USB charging port (lead provided) and an audio in jack, if you want to plug a music device in directly.
+It has a USB charging port (lead provided) and an audio-in jack if you want to plug a music device indirectly.
 You can also hook it up to your PC or any Android charger.
-Five small lights show the remaining power and the volume controls are on the top, if you play with it standing upright, but it also plays just as well flat.
+Five small lights show the remaining power and the volume controls are on the top if you play with it standing upright, but it also plays just as well flat.